 KSA Description Lecture, Lab, or

 both

-1.9.2 Knowledge of the important elements that should be included in each Lecture
+1.9.2 Lecture

 behavior modification session.

-1.9.6 Lecture
+1.9.6 Knowledge of approaches that may assist less motivated clients to Lecture

 increase their physical activity.

 1.9.9 Ability to coach clients to set achievable goals and overcome Lecture

 obstacles through a variety of methods (e.g., in person, phone, and

 internet).

-RECOMMENDED READINGS
+RECOMMENDED TEXTS